Personal Branding: What It Is and How to Do It Right

 After a year or two, someone might not remember a branding expert who shared health-related content but Matty, who came up with AskMatty episodes.
 You see?

-If that’s not enough to convince you, LinkedIn recently introduced short form video format - a huge sign that even professional platforms recognize the power of this medium.
+If that’s not enough to convince you, LinkedIn has also introduced short form video format like other social media platforms - a huge sign that even professional platforms recognize the power of this medium.

 This shift has led more branding experts to turn to video content, including Lara Acosta, a personal branding growth expert who previously only shared text-based posts.